Frederick County Car Accident Lawyers

 Thanks to new advances in safety technology that include accident avoidance systems, adaptive cruise control, and lane departure warnings, today’s vehicles are safer than ever.
 Yet, car accidents continue to happen at an alarming rate, some of which involve serious injuries.
 Unfortunately, we cannot control some of the things that cause accidents, such as inclement weather, poor road conditions, or the driving habits of others.
-However, we can make every effort to follow the rules of the road and take the right steps immediately following an accident.
+However, our Frederick County car accident lawyers can make every effort to follow the rules of the road and take the right steps immediately following an accident.
 Knowing what to do, as well as what to avoid, can help ensure that you collect the damages that you deserve.

 Most Common Types of Car Accidents

 - Low Speed Accidents: These tend to include accidents like fender benders, parking lot collisions, and other minor accidents that occur when the vehicles involved are driving below 10 miles per hour.

 - Rear-End Collisions: These occur when one vehicle is hit from behind by another vehicle.
 Rear-end collisions are the most common type of car accident.
 While they do not usually involve serious injuries or property damage, whiplash is a common injury, which can become very painful and debilitating if not treated.
 The person who rear-ended the other vehicle is almost always considered at-fault.

 - Sideswipe Accidents: This type of accident often occurs when a motorist is merging into traffic or changes lanes without checking their blind pots.